aravindarajanS/Therapist_Chatbot/README.md

 - `main.py`: main script of the chatbot
 - `evaluation.py`: evaluation script consist of faithfulness, correctness and MRR metrics
 - `README.md`: This file.

+#to-do

+- Enchance retriever output
+- make the llm response more like human , for the moment the bot is responding , but not in a conversational manner. (some prompt finetuning needed)
+- History aware response needed.
+- Run evaluation